 Globally government policies and financial market practices that are inefficient, drive poverty and keep people working themselves towards financial ill-health remain to be challenged wherever they occur.
 However, I am optimistic that some forms of financial exclusion can be positively addressed, in particular those caused by lack of information.
 My vision is that with the support of, and in partnership with businesses and organisations concerned by unfairness, Credscope will help address that need, and enable people to move on financially.

 Applications for this year’s Fellowship are open until April 10.

 Becky is personal finance specialist for Royal London, the mutual insurer, and a co-founder of Good With Money.
-She is a former personal finance and business correspondent at The Times and communications director for Trillion Fund, a renewable energy crowdfunding platform.
+She is a former personal finance and business correspondent at The Times and spent three years as communications director for Trillion Fund, a renewable energy crowdfunding platform.